 Soneva Fushi is a private-island getaway on unspoilt Kunfunadhoo, in the western Maldives’ Baa Atoll.

 International flights land at Male’s Ibrahim Nasir International Airport.
 A member of the hotel staff will meet you at the airport and take you to the seaplane, a five-minute drive away.
 From there it’s a 35-minute flight to Soneva Fushi International Airport (a few square metres of floating platform just off the island’s shores).
-Return flights cost US$900-1,100 an adult (ages 12-and-up), $550-650 a child (aged 2–11); tots under two fly for free, but they’ll need a ticket.
+Mandatory transfers aren't included in the room rate (can be booked with our Smith travel experts) and return flights cost US$900-1,100 an adult (ages 12-and-up), $550-650 a child (aged 2–11); tots under two fly for free, but they’ll need a ticket.

 It may be one of the largest islands in the Maldives, but at just under 1.5km long you won’t need a car at the resort.

 Worth getting out of bed for